bm4cs/bencode.io/content/posts/2024-06-03_elastic-engineer.md

 Revised 2024 edition based on Elasticsearch 8.1.

-Recently the opportunity to attend this 4-day training on the core Elasticsearch engine has come my way, which I did in-person about 5 years ago in Sydney.
-Elasticsearch has always been an integral part of the data solutions I've been involved with and I'm quite fond of it.
-This time round the course now only runs in a virtual class room format (using strigo.io), our trainers in this instance are Krishna Shah and Kiju Kim.
+Recently the opportunity to attend the latest revision of the 4-day Elasticsearch engineer course, which I did in-person about 5 years ago in Sydney.
+Elasticsearch has often been an integral part of the data solutions I've been involved with and I'm quite fond of it.
+This time round the course only runs in a virtual class room format (using strigo.io) with our awesome trainers Krishna Shah and Kiju Kim.

 **Contents**